pekkis/hardcore-react-training/README.md

 Commands are always run in either of these folders.
 Not in the common root folder.

-While preparing for the training session, you must follow the _development mode_ path until you reach the situation in [this screenshot](https://www.dropbox.com/s/np9dsnil0p7jny7/Screenshot%202018-08-16%2014.07.12.png?dl=0).
+While preparing for the training session, you must follow the _development mode_ path for both server and client.

 ## Development mode